1

 Confidentiality

 Participation in the Healthy Kids Colorado Survey is completely voluntary.
-The survey has many levels of consent, including districts, schools, parents, and youth, before the survey is administered.
+The survey has multiple levels of consent, including those from districts, schools, parents, and youth, before it is administered.
 The HKCS has a rigorous policy to protect the confidentiality and anonymity of young people taking the survey.
 No names are collected, data is stored securely, and results are aggregated in reports.

 Methodology